-7.4 Conduct and invigilation of examinations:
+7.4 Conduct and invigilation of examinations

 All regulations for the invigilation of final examinations can apply to the invigilation of mid-term examinations.
 It is expected that invigilators will be present while students are sitting for examinations, readily available to answer questions from students, and will monitor and report any instances of academic or non-academic misconduct according to the Regulations on Student Academic Misconduct and the Standard of Student Conduct in Non-Academic Matters.
 Invigilators shall familiarize themselves with all related regulations and policies.

-Invigilation:
+Invigilation

 Normally, the class instructor of record is expected to invigilate their examinations.
-If the instructor is not available, in so much as it is possible it is the responsibility of the instructor and the Department Head, or Dean in non-departmentalized Colleges, to ensure the examination is invigilated by a qualified replacement that is familiar with the subject of the examination.
-The process by which backup or additional invigilation is provided should be established by the Department Head, or Dean in non-departmentalized Colleges.
+If the instructor is not available, in so much that it is possible it is the responsibility of the instructor and the department head, or dean in non-departmentalized colleges, to ensure the examination is invigilated by a qualified replacement that is familiar with the subject of the examination.
+The process by which backup or additional invigilation is provided should be established by the department head or dean.

-It is recommended that a Department, or non-departmentalized College, supply a sufficient number of invigilators as is appropriate for the size of the class, depending on the nature of the examination.
+It is recommended that a department, or non-departmentalized college, supply a sufficient number of invigilators as is appropriate for the size of the class, depending on the nature of the examination.